dotchetter/FinalStateMachineEmbedded/README.md

 Each state is responsible of letting go of it's own state by caling `StateMachineInstance.release()` before they run out of scope.
 If a function misbehaves and skips this, the StateMachine instance will revert to it's mainstate automatically as to prevent endless loops and blocking code.
 This, however will interrupt the method's chained state, if it had one defined, which will not run in that case.

 **To use this library on an Arduino**:

 * Download this repository as a zip.
 Add it to libraries following this guide: https://www.arduino.cc/en/guide/libraries and scroll down to *Importing a .zip Library*.
-* Choose a datatype to bind with your state functions.
-This can be anything: and int,  *Recommended: enum class*

 ### Chained states